St Aloysius' College, Highgate

-St Aloysius' College is a Roman Catholic, boys-only state school in the London Borough of Islington, England.
+St Aloysius' College is a Roman Catholic, co-educational state school in the London Borough of Islington, England.
 Each year around 180 pupils are admitted to Year 7 (aged 11 or 12) on the basis of examination; the local education authority also assigns students without another school to this school.
 It is the oldest surviving foundation of its kind in the Archdiocese of Westminster.

 History

 St Aloysius' College was founded in 1879 by the Brothers of Mercy as a Roman Catholic private boarding and day school and then a grammar school.
 The control of the college was passed to the De La Salle Brothers in 1960.
 It turned comprehensive in 1971 with the reorganisation of the English education system, and merged with local boys' comprehensive St. William of York in the 1980s.

 The school went through a turbulent period during the 1990s with declining academic standards and the subsequent loss of its sixth form.
 It reopened the sixth form in September 2010 and admitted a small number of girls.
 It was awarded the Sportsmark and Artsmark awards.
 It also featured in a Dispatches special on Channel 4 TV documentary Undercover Teacher.

 The school is used by the National Youth Theatre for many of its auditions and courses.